 In my case, I first went to talk to my GP about my symptoms (low mood, anxiety, crying a lot), which started after a sudden loss in my family.
 I knew that it was normal to feel different during the grieving process.
 However, several months later, I was feeling worse and worse, so it was time to seek help.

-My GP recommended he referred me to a psychologist for a course of CBT, rather than give me anti-depression medication.
+My GP recommended he referred me to a psychologist for a course of CBT rather than give me anti-depression medication.
 She believed that a psychotherapist could help me better.
 And she was right.
 Just being able to talk to my psychotherapist, who was kind and empathetic, made me feel better over time.
 My psychotherapist gave me tools and tips to cope with my difficult thoughts and behaviours.
-He helped me break negative thought patterns, and also listened to me and how I was feeling, without judgement.
+He helped me break negative thought patterns and listened to me and how I felt without judgment.

 Cognitive behavioural therapy is unlike other types of psychotherapy.
 It is meant to be undertaken for a short period of time.
 If it is the right kind of therapy for your situation, you will feel the benefits quickly.
 Then, you will also be able to apply the strategies yourself long-term without needing to see a psychotherapist.
 That is a great thing about it in my opinion.
 Once you know the various ways you can cope with your negative thoughts and behaviours, you can then become your ‘own’ therapist.
 You will be able to apply those methods yourself.
 In my case, doing one session bi-weekly for 12 weeks meant that I had enough time to learn those various CBT tools, build a good rapport with my therapist, and see stable improvements over time.